bradomics/AITXHackathon2025/sim/README.md

 - A small **Torch** model runs on GPU (DGX) to infer a compact control vector (e.g., inflow multipliers) that **drives SUMO**.
 - The backend broadcasts state over WebSocket as JSON.

-This is intentionally isolated from the main `traffic_pipeline/` ETL code.
+This is intentionally isolated from the main ETL code under `src/data_pipeline/`.

 ### What the AI model does